-The number of papers on observations of dislocations which have been published by now is so large that it is impossible to do justice to each one of them with a few pages of this chapter.
+The number of papers on observations of dislocations under controlled dissolution which have been published by now is so large that it is impossible to do justice to each one of them in such a short review.
 It should be emphasized that all methods have contributed and are still contributing valuable information on dislocations in crystals.
-The experimental investigation of dislocations in any crystalline substance should not be considered as completed until studies based by all four methods have been saturated.
-It is particularly desirable^{to...} employ more than one method of observation of the same distribution of dislocations to establish whether all dislocations are visible and whether the configurations are modified by the method used for observation.
+The experimental investigation of dislocations in any crystalline substance should not be considered as complete until qualitative studies of all facets based by all four methods are over.
+It is particularly desirable to employ more than one method of observation of the same distribution of dislocations to establish whether all dislocations are visible and whether the configurations are modified by the method used for observation.
 Examples of this are etching and decoration, or either etching or decoration and one of the X-ray diffraction contrast methods or electron microscopy.

-The essential background of the dislocation theory of the strength of materials was reasonably well established in 1949 although much remained to be done in developing the fundamental ideas for particular application.
-Heck (1937) had observed Spiral terraces on single crystals of paraffin, and Nemmlein (1945) and others had observed similar terraces on carborundum crystals.
-Honess (1927) had published a book on etch pits on habit faces of minerals and Lacombe and Beaujard (1944) had reported arrays of etch pits on aluminium crystals.
-Siedentopf (1905), Rexer (1931) and Edner (1932) had described the decoration on linear imperfections in crystals.
-Heidenreich (1949) had observed imperfections in thin foils of aluminium by using electron microscope.
-Apart from speeu and held at University of Bristol in April 1949 (" Crystal growth " Discussions Faraday Society) marked the begining of the first phase of rapid development of experimental knowledge of the properties, behaviour and interaction of dislocations in crystals.
+The essential background of the dislocations theory of the strength of materials was reasonably well established in 1949 although much remained to be done in developing the fundamental ideas for particular application.
+Heck /1,2/ had observed spiral terraces on single crystals of paraffin and Hemmlein and others had observed similar terraces on carborundum crystals.
+Honess /3/ had published a book on etch pits on habit faces of minerals and Lacombe and Beaujard /4/ had reported arrays of etch pits on aluminium crystals.
+Siedentopf /5/, Rexer /6/ and Edner /7/ had described the decoration on linear imperfections in crystals.
+Heidenreich /8/ had observed imperfections in thin foils of aluminium by using electron microscope.

+Apart from speculations by Shockley and Read /9/ on the possibility that the etch pits on the surfaces of aluminium crystals observed by Lacombe and Beaujard /4/ were associated with dislocations, there appeared to be no experimental support for disdiscussion on crystal growth which location theory.
+The was organized by Faraday Society and held at University of Bristol in April 1949 ("Crystal Growth" Discussion Faraday Society) marked the beginning of the first phase of rapid development of experimental knowledge of the properties, behaviour and interaction of dislocations in crystals.
 This represents one of the outstanding advances in physics and chemistry of the solid state.
-At this conference, Frank (1949) pointed out that it was not possible to explain the observed rates of growth of crystals under conditions of low supersaturation unless some crystal defect was present which would facilitate or eliminate the need for the formation of two dimensional nuclei on the surfaces of growing crystals.
-According to theoretical calculations, (Burton and Cabrera (1949), supersaturations far in excess of those under which crystals are observed to grow would be required for this.
-Frank (Loc. cit) proposed that crystal imperfection which played important role in crystalsgrowth was screw dislocation.
-He showed that even the presence of one screw dislocation would eliminate the need for the formation of successive two dimensional nuclei during growth because the crystal would then have only helicoidal surface.
-He concluded that participation of single screw dislocation in growth of crystals would be made evident by the appearance of spiral terraces on the surfaces while pairs of screw dislocations of opposite hand would be associated with succession of closed loops.
+At this conference, Frank /10/ pointed out that it was not possible to explain the observed rates of growth of crystals under conditions of low supersaturation unless some crystal defect was present which would facilitate or establish the need for the formation of two dimensional nuclei on the surfaces of growing crystals.
+According to theoretical calculations /11/ supersaturations for in excess of those under which crystals are observed to grow would be required for this.
+Frank /10/ (Loc. cit): proposed real crystals to be imperfect and that crystal imperfection which played important role in crystal growth was screw dislocation.
+He showed that even the presence of one screw dislocation would eliminate the need for the formation of successive two dimensional nucleus during growth because the crystal would then have only helicoidal surface.
+He concluded that participation of single screw dislocation in growth of crystals would be made evident by the presence of a spiral terrace on a surface while pairs of screw dislocations of opposite hand would be associated with succession of closed loops.
 However, no experimental evidence was immediately forthcoming to support his ideas.
-Later, Griffin (1951) found such features on beryl crystals and his photomicrographs provided confirmation of the validity of the mechanisms proposed by Frank (Loc. cit).
-Spiral terraces on surfaces of carborundum crystals were then extensively studied by Verma (1951 a, b, c, 1952 a, b) and Amelinckx (1951, 1952 a, b, 1953) and shadowed replicas of spiral terraces on the surfaces of crystals of paraffin were then examined in the electron microscope by Dawson and Vand (1951 a, b).
-All these observations provided the evidence for occurrence of dislocations with component of Burger vector normal to the surface and this represents a serious limitation of the method of determining presence and distribution of dislocations by the studies of topography of habit and cleavage surfaces of crystals.
+Later, Griffin /12/ found such features on beryl crystals.
+Firm confirmation of the validity of the mechanisms proposed by Frank (Loc cit) was provided by topographical studies of spirals on several crystal surfaces /13,14,15/.